imhassane/apollo-federation-example/README.md

 # Apollo Federation: Microservices with authentication

+A simple blog api with authentication made using apollo federation as an api gateway for the microservices. <br />

 This project has been made for learning purposes.
 I'll need to work on a personnal project based on microservices using `graphql` and `apollo`. <br />
 It is a simple introduction to `Apollo Federation`. <br />